kubernetes-sigs/gateway-api/site-src/index.md

 ## Who is working on Gateway API?

-The Gateway API is a [SIG-Network](https://github.com/kubernetes/community/tree/master/sig-network) project being built to improve and standardize service networking in Kubernetes.
-Current and in-progress implementations include Contour, Emissary-ingress (Ambassador API Gateway), Google Kubernetes Engine (GKE), Istio, Kong, Linkerd, and Traefik.
+Gateway API is a [SIG-Network](https://github.com/kubernetes/community/tree/master/sig-network) project being built to improve and standardize service networking in Kubernetes.
 Check out the [implementations reference](implementations.md) to see the latest projects & products that support Gateway.
-If you are interested in contributing to or building an implementation using the Gateway API then don’t hesitate to [get involved!](/contributing/community)
+If you are interested in contributing to or building an implementation using Gateway API then don’t hesitate to [get involved!](/contributing/community)

 [sig-network]: https://github.com/kubernetes/community/tree/master/sig-network